mariolukas/FabScanPi-Server/docs/hardware.md

 #The FabScanPi HAT
 **General description**

-The FabScan HAT is basically a combination of an Arduino and the old FabScan Shield for Arduino.
-It provides all connectors for the hardware parts (like motors, servos, lasers, LED's etc.) Instead of an USB connection to the Raspberry Pi, the HAT is put on the Pi's pinheaders.
+The FabScan HAT is basically a combination of an [Arduino](https://www.arduino.cc/) and the old [FabScan Shield](https://github.com/watterott/FabScan-Shield) for [Arduino](https://www.arduino.cc/).
+It provides all connectors for the hardware parts (like motors, servos, lasers, LED's etc.) Instead of an USB connection to the Raspberry Pi, the HAT is attached on the Pi's pinheaders.
 The HAT communicates over a serial connection with the Rasperry Pi.
 (GPIO14 and GPIO15 of the Raspberry Pi).
 The firmware and also updates are flashed automatically by the FabscanPi-Server application.